-General and administrative expenses ("G&A") decreased by \$80,471 from \$950,108 to \$869,637.
+General and administrative expenses ("G&A") decreased by \$310,146 from \$1,108,932 to \$798,786.
 G&A costs (before share-based payments) have decreased each year since 2012 and EMX continues to strive to find areas to further streamline and reduce the expenses of our business.
 Some items to note in the current period are:

-- Share-based payments decreased from \$45,794 to \$13,731, with the difference being the result of a decrease in the accrual for costs related to incentive stock grants. - Administrative and office expenses of \$253,726 decreased slightly from Q1 2015 (\$282,342).
+- Share-based payments decreased from \$398,319 to \$13,731, with the difference being the result of a decrease in the accrual for costs related to incentive stock grants and incentive stock options during Q2 2015.
+There were no options or stock grants awarded during Q2 2016. - Administrative and office expenses of \$192,863 decreased slightly from Q2 2015 (\$195,147).
 The Company has a corporate office in Vancouver which manages the finance, regulatory and administrative functions.
-It also has a regional office in Littleton, Colorado which supports the exploration, technical, investor relations and deal flow aspects of the business. - Investor relations expenditures decreased by \$50,796 to \$27,818 in Q1 2016.
-The Company attends select industry trade shows and supports lines of communication to current and potential investors. - Salaries and consultants increased by \$41,538 to \$402,964 from \$361,426 mainly due to foreign exchange increases in the United States dollars ("USD") compared to the Canadian dollar, which is our reporting currency.
+It also has a regional office in Littleton, Colorado which supports the exploration, technical, investor relations and deal flow aspects of the business. - Investor relations expenditures decreased by \$10,713 to \$40,644 in Q2 2016.
+The Company attends select industry trade shows and supports lines of communication to current and potential investors. - Salaries and consultants increased by \$75,246 to \$345,080 from \$269,834 mainly due to foreign exchange increases in the United States dollars ("USD") compared to the Canadian dollar, which is our reporting currency.